 AP Courses are designed to duplicate college freshman level courses.
-At the end of the year, students take an exam published by the College Entrance Examination Board to determine the level of mastery achieved.
+At the end of the year, students take an exam published by the College Entrance Examination Board to determine whether or not college credit will be awarded.
 Please be aware that even a high score on the AP does not guarantee that college credit will be awarded, however.
-Colleges vary widely in the amount of credit they award for AP Exams, and the score at which they award such.
+Colleges vary widely in the amount of credit they award for AP Exams.
 However, these courses, in and of themselves, are excellent preparation for college courses, and the exams are an invaluable introduction to college exams.

 AP English Literature and Composition